Rising costs necessitated changes in access to some Kanopy videos.

 As faculty and instructors foresee streaming video needs in their courses, they should notify the Library via course reserves services, via subject liaison, or through video collection librarian Leigh Rockey, email@example.com.
 The Library can best accommodate your curricular requests when given time to prepare.

 Because Kanopy PDA costs have grown beyond the capabilities of the Library’s budget, the Library hopes that Kanopy users will now focus only on educational and research needs.
-Viewing for entertainment purposes is discouraged.

 The Library has negotiated with Kanopy for other access models, such as subscription, but none of them are realistic in terms of cost.
 In the chart below, you can see Kanopy costs rising every semester.